Release muscle stiffness

-Release muscle stiffness: Is it possible and if so, how?
+Is that possible and if so, how?

-release muscle stiffness
+Release muscle stiffness

 Symptoms of muscle hardening